django-functest/django-functest/docs/common.rst

       :class:`~django_functest.FuncSeleniumMixin` due to the way Selenium finds elements.

-      For Selenium, you can specify whether scrolling to bring the element into view should be done first, which defaults to the value of :attr:`~django_functest.FuncSeleniumMixin.auto_scroll_by_default`.
+      For Selenium, you can specify whether to scroll first (to bring the element into view), which defaults to the value of :attr:`~django_functest.FuncSeleniumMixin.auto_scroll_by_default`.
+This
+      parameter has no effect for WebTest.

    .. method:: fill_by_id(data_dict)